sumanchapai/bean-docker/README.md

 with a basic git server where you can run basic git commands as well as push your changes to github for easy backup from a website, i.e. without you having to go to the command line or some code editing software.

-This docker image bundles two services:
+This docker compose bundles two services and uses an nginx reverse proxy to serve them both on the same host:port under different paths:

 1. [Fava](https://github.com/beancount/fava) (Web based GUI for beancount)
 1. GW(https://github.com/sumanchapai/gw) (Web interface that provides basic Git and functionalities)